 WHAT HAPPENS IF I AM AFRAID TO SEE THE OFFENDER WHILE GIVING MY TESTIMONY?

 All witnesses, with the exception of children and some vulnerable adults, are required to testify in court during the regular trial process in front of the accused.
 This is because the accused person has the right to see and hear the evidence presented against them.
 If you have to testify and are afraid, remember that every measure has been taken to ensure the safety and security of everyone in the courtroom.
 Sheriffs are in attendance at all times and you are encouraged to speak to them if you feel unsafe or threatened in any way.
 In addition, you may request the assistance of a friend, relative or victim service worker to accompany you to court for emotional support and to make you feel safer.

 ACCOMMODATIONS FOR CHILDREN AND VULNERABLE ADULTS

-In the case of children or vulnerable adults, testimonial accommodations can be made to ensure that full and candid accounts of the events witnessed are relayed.
+In the case of children or vulnerable adults, testimonial accommodations can be made to ensure that a full and candid account of the events witnessed are relayed.
 Some of these accommodations include having the witness testify behind a special screen in which the witness cannot see the accused, but the accused can see the witness.
 A closed circuit television may also be used, enabling the witness to be in another room during their testimony while still allowing the accused to see them.
 In cases where the accused is representing him or herself, the judge may appoint another lawyer to ask questions of the witness so that they do not have to speak directly to the accused.